share/sharedb-mongo/README.md

 var db = require('sharedb-mongo')('localhost:27017/test');

-2. If you already have a mongo connection that you want to use, you alternatively can pass it into sharedb-mongo:
+2. If you already have a function that creates a mongo connection that you want to use, you alternatively can pass it into sharedb-mongo:

 require('mongodb').connect('localhost:27017/test', function(err, mongo) {
   if (err) throw err;
-  var db = require('sharedb-mongo')({mongo: mongo});
+  var db = require('sharedb-mongo')({mongo: function(callback) {
+    // callback expects (err, db)
+  }});
 });